sandyMax974/gilded_rose_tech_test/README.md

 # Tech Test: Gilded Rose

+## Focus

+Ability to read, refactor and extend legacy code.

 ## Specifications

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a